Orbit Resolution System

 Advantages and Disadvantages

 Advantage: Add a die of identical size to the one being rolled, after any pushes.
-Take the two highest results.
-An advantage can be converted to the equivalent benefits of Pushing Once up to a d8, Twice up to d12, 4 Times for d20
+Take the highest results.
+You can convert advantage into one push up to (and including) d8, two pushes up to d12, or three pushes after reaching d20.

-As with Gumshoe1 1one of the touchstones of this system, with Ironsworn, YZE and DH, characters are presumed to be competent.
+As with Gumshoe3 3one of the touchstones of this system, with Ironsworn, YZE and DH, characters are presumed to be competent.
 No rolls are needed for activities that any denizen of the Game’s World would be able to do.
 Additionally, as ability levels increase, this minimum baseline for success also rises.

 Example Core Skill list